nitro41992/splitting-sucks/docs/app_navigation_redesign.md

    - Changing which items are assigned to which people
    - Moving items between assigned, shared, and unassigned categories
    - Adjusting sharing proportions
+   - **Specifying which people share each shared item** using the `people` field in `shared_items`

    These will all be captured in the `assign_people_to_items` field and the `split_manager_state`.

 4. **Final Calculation Adjustments**: Any modifications to tax, tip, or other calculations will be reflected in the stored `split_manager_state`.

 This ensures that all user input and customizations are preserved when resuming a draft or viewing a completed receipt.

+### Improved Shared Item Handling

+The enhanced data model provides significant improvements in how shared items are handled:

+1. **Accurate Person Highlighting**: By explicitly tracking which people are sharing each item through the `people` field in `shared_items`, the UI can accurately highlight only the relevant people rather than assuming all people share every item.

+2. **Precise Cost Distribution**: The application can calculate each person's portion of shared items correctly by looking at exactly who is sharing each item, improving the accuracy of the final bill split.

+3. **Better UI Feedback**: In the Shared Items view, the app displays visual indicators showing exactly who is participating in each shared item, making it easier for users to verify that assignments are correct.

+4. **Flexible Sharing Patterns**: Users can create varied sharing patterns where different subsets of people share different items, supporting more complex real-world scenarios like appetizers shared by some people but not others.

 ## Key Implementation Tasks